AntonyOtero/exercism-challenge/README.md

 ### Install

-To install all the project dependencies, run:
+To install all the project dependencies, within the directory of the cloned project, run:

 ``` zsh
 yarn